 At the IJCNN 2011 computer vision competition in Silicon Valley,

-our artificial neural network called DanNet performed twice better than humans, three times better than the closest artificial competitor, and six times better than the best non-neural method.
+the artificial neural network called DanNet performed twice better than humans, three times better than the closest artificial competitor (from LeCun's team), and six times better than the best non-neural method.

 Ivakhnenko, A. G. and Lapa, V. G. (1965).
 Cybernetic Predicting Devices.
 CCM Information Corporation.
 First working Deep Learners with many layers, learning internal representations.